IAmMoltony/ds-craft/README.md

 ## Docs

 To generate documentation, you need [Doxygen](https://doxygen.nl).
-If you need PDF file output as well, then install [EPS to PDF](https://tug.org/epstopdf/).
+If you need PDF file output as well, then install LaTeX with the EPS to PDF package.
 Once you're ready, pull up your terminal, go to the root of the project and run `doxygen`.
 You can use Doxywizard too, if you like.

->TODO: pretty sure EPS to PDF is a part of LaTeX, need research

 ## Screenshots